ArtHitParade

 These records have been exceeded many times : Mickey Mantle is currently in 13th position for the number of homers in Major League.
 His difficult end of life is forgotten and he has become again the symbol of the post-war American dream.

 The road grey jersey worn by Mantle against the Tigers was autographed by him on the upper chest to a friend and signed "The Mick".
-This game worn uniform graded A10 by MEARS was sold by Heritage for $ 490K including premium on February 25, 2017, lot 80014.
-It is listed by the same auction house in an online sale closing on August 29, 2020, lot 80050.
+This fully unaltered uniform with moderate game wear is graded A10 by MEARS.
+It was sold by Heritage for $ 490K on February 25, 2017, lot 80014, and for $ 850K on August 29, 2020, lot 80050.

 Powered by Create your own unique website with customizable templates.